aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 git commit -m 'Your message here'
 ```

-Next, we'll want to push these changes to our forked repository out on GitHub
+Next, we'll want to push these changes to our forked repository on GitHub.

 ```bash
 git push